09Raghu09/Projects/README.md

 # Tree processor in R

-Root the unrooted tree for using it for estimating the likelihood.
+Root the unrooted tree for estimating the likelihood.